 It's not what he's running on.

-My view is that look, uh don't worry about the the trade is a means to an end.
+I might edit it a bit in terms of on the trade policy, my view is that, look, don't worry about the trade is a means to an end.

-I think a strong case could be made.
+But look, for example, I think a strong case could be made.

 I mean, look, I understand Americans want cheap products.

-I know that China provides them, but it also has destroyed our manufacturing centers and our factory towns now have become ghost towns.
+I know that China provides them, but it also has destroyed our manufacturing centers, and our factory towns now have become ghost towns.

-Sean Sean, how did we re how did we first industrialize from the Civil War all the way up through World War II when we had the highest wages on earth?
+John, John, how did we first industrialize from the Civil War all the way up through World War II when we had the highest wages on earth?

 It's quite simple.

-You put a tariff on manufactured goods coming into the country, twenty percent tariff will get you five hundred billion dollars, take the revenue and make American companies more competitive by eliminating the corporate income tax.
+Take the revenue and make American companies more competitive by eliminating the corporate income tax.

-And if you can't do the whole thing, do it for every small business in America and cut the corporate income tax on the larger businesses to the where they're the lowest in the competitive world.
+And if you can't do the whole thing, do it for every small business in America and cut the corporate income tax on the larger businesses to where they're the lowest in the competitive world.

 Bring the companies back into the United States.

-Listen, the first thing the first thing we ought to do on that front is there are not billions but trillions of dollars overseas, multinational corporations, they park the money overseas in tax haven countries because they can't bring it back to the United States because the government's gonna take forty percent, the stake will state'll take another ten percent.
+Multinational corporations, they park the money overseas in tax haven countries because they can't bring it back to the United States because the government's going to take 40%.

 Here's the other thing.